anthonykasza/crypto-terms/README.md

 Hashed Timelock Contract (HTLC) - a transactional agreement used in the cryptocurrency industry to produce conditional payments.
 It is basically a payment wherein the receiver or the beneficiary is required to acknowledge the receipt of payment before a predetermined time or a preset deadline.

+contract ABI - a JSON definition of how to interact (inputs and outputs) with a contract

 ### distributed systems